michael2012z/BitBible/markdown/KJV/files/Lev.md

 15. And he brought the people’s offering, and took the goat, which was the sin offering for the people, and slew it, and offered it for sin, as the first.

-16. And he brought the burnt offering, and offered it according to the manner.manner: or, ordinance
+16. And he brought the burnt offering, and offered it according to the manner.

-17. And he brought the meat offering, and took an handful thereof, and burnt it upon the altar, beside the burnt sacrifice of the morning.took…: Heb. filled his hand out of it
+17. And he brought the meat offering, and took an handful thereof, and burnt it upon the altar, beside the burnt sacrifice of the morning.

 18. He slew also the bullock and the ram for a sacrifice of peace offerings, which was for the people: and Aaron’s sons presented unto him the blood, which he sprinkled upon the altar round about,